 Official producers of statistics recognize the need to measure all forms of work, as evidenced by the latest statistical standards adopted by the 19th International Conference of Labour Statisticians (19 ICLS) in 2013.
 The new standards introduce a comprehensive framework to measure work and employment, recognizing all productive activities, paid and unpaid, as work; however, the definition of employment has been narrowed to include only work performed for pay or profit.
+For an overview of the importance of the new standards to measure the paid and unpaid working activities of women and girls, click here.

 Why it matters